KurtABum/PatternAnalysis-2025/recognition/README.md

 **What it did well:**
 - Clearly explains medical terms in lay language:
-  - "Persistent increased density" → "still an increased density in the lower left part of the lungs"
+  - "Persistent increased density" to "still an increased density in the lower left part of the lungs"
-  - "Partial obscuration of the cardiac border" → "the heart's border is not clear"
+  - "Partial obscuration of the cardiac border" to "the heart's border is not clear"
-  - "Right hemidiaphragm" → "the right side of the diaphragm, the muscle that separates the chest from the abdomen"
+  - "Right hemidiaphragm" to "the right side of the diaphragm, the muscle that separates the chest from the abdomen"
 - Retains all key observations from the expert report.

 **What could be improved:**